mk-fg/rst-icalendar-event-tracker/cal.rst

     Specified feed-rss will be checked only if event falls within output timespan.
 See also ``:feed-interval-checks:`` option.

-  ..
-TODO: implement url/feed checks
-  ..
-TODO: note on options with parameters for such event and feed checks.

 - Hello Internet

   :ts-start: Tue Jan 2 2018 [US/Eastern]